 If you’re striving to be the most stylish thing on wheels on your next luxury holiday, command the road with these decadent Australian touring options.

-Driving holidays remain very close to the hearts of Australians of all shapes and sizes, despite rocketing fuel prices.
+Driving holidays remain very close to the hearts of Australians of all shapes and sizes.
 From rugged 4WD or caravanning adventures with the family in tow to carefree top-down cruising of the Great Ocean Road with the wind in your hair, the road-trip possibilities in Australia are endless.

 Other ways to hit the road in style